 Triple-O stands for OpenStack On OpenStack.
 This means that OpenStack will be used to install OpenStack.
-The target OPNFV deployment is an OpenStack cloud with NFV features built-in that will be deployed by a smaller allin-one deployment of OpenStack.
+The target OPNFV deployment is an OpenStack cloud with NFV features built-in that will be deployed by a smaller all-in-one deployment of OpenStack.
 In this deployment methodology there are two OpenStack installations.
 They are referred to as the undercloud and the overcloud.
+The undercloud is used to deploy the overcloud.